Skip to main content

 The short answer

-Treat the moss in autumn or early spring with a moss killer (ferrous sulphate or MO Bacter), wait 10-14 days for it to die, scarify to remove the dead material, then overseed the bare patches left behind.
+Treat the moss in autumn or early spring, wait for it to die back, scarify to remove the dead material, then overseed the bare patches left behind.
 That deals with the visible moss.
 To stop it coming back, you need to fix the underlying conditions that caused it: compaction, poor drainage, shade, weak grass, or a combination of all four.
+How quickly the moss dies depends on the treatment: an iron-based moss killer blackens it in a couple of weeks, while a bacteria-based product works more slowly and digests the moss away over a couple of months.

 Why moss grows in your lawn